GPII/universal/documentation/Configs.md

 * In GNU/Linux and other Unix-like systems, go to <GPII-install>/linux
 * In Android, go to <GPII-install>/android

-Then run the command: `grunt start`
+Then run the command: `node gpii.js`

 By default this will start up the system with everything running locally, using the `development.all.local.json` configuration file of universal repository (see the `universal/gpii/configs` folder).
 If you would like to run the system using a different configuration, say `dev.remote.prefs` run the following:
 * in Microsoft Windows: `SET NODE_ENV=dev.remote.prefs`
 * in GNU/Linux and other Unix-like systems: `export NODE_ENV=dev.remote.prefs`

-Followed by the `grunt start` command.
+Followed by the `node gpii.js` command.

 #### Cloud-Based Flowmanager